What is an Affiliate Link? - Affiliate Marketing Essentials

 Most of the time, when we go and ask Google for the best brand or the best product for X or Y, we get as result some comparison websites, blog posts, or articles that provide a very deep comparison of the top brands and products for what we are looking for.
 Most likely, the publishers behind these websites are successful affiliate marketers.

 This doesn’t mean that the information s/he is providing is false.
 Most affiliates are authorities in their niches and they put a lot of effort into their content and recommendations.
 The information they provide is complete and brings value to the user, otherwise, they wouldn’t even be displayed by Google or other search engines.

 They are not advertising a certain product.
-They display the cons and pros or benefits of each option or service they are comparing in their content, and when the user is convinced about one or another, clicks on a certain link (which includes the affiliate URL) and gives the publisher/affiliate the opportunity to earn a small commission.
+They display the cons and pros or benefits of each option or service they are comparing in their content, and when the user is convinced about one or another, clicks on a certain link (which includes the affiliate URL) and allows the publisher/affiliate to earn a small commission.
 This is how these publishers

 All websites or blogs must disclose affiliate links if they include them in their content.
 These disclosures must be readable for the reader but honestly, we almost never see them.